New tax bill will result in millions more uninsured Americans

 Proposals to repeal the ACA would also eliminate the Prevention and Public Health Fund.
 Use these state-specific fact sheets to educate your members of Congress about how the fund is benefiting your state.

-Visit our Key Resources page for a rundown of all ACA-related activity in 2017 and other info.
+Visit our Key Resources page for a rundown of all ACA-related activity.

 APHA Executive Director Georges Benjamin talks about the Prevention and Public Health Fund:

 Why is the ACA so important?

 - Millions still need insurance: Though the ACA has helped about 20 million get health insurance, about 29 million people still lack coverage.

 - Unsustainable spending: Health care spending represented 17.9 percent of our gross domestic product in 2015.

 - Lack of emphasis on prevention: Today, seven in 10 deaths in the U.S. are related to chronic diseases such as obesity, diabetes, high blood pressure, heart disease, and cancer, which are largely preventable.
 Additionally, 86 percent of our health care dollars are spent treating such diseases.
 However, only three cents of each health care dollar spent in the U.S. go toward prevention.